mercadopago/devsite-docs/guides/checkout-pro/integration-ios-reactnative-expo-go.en.md

 	"scheme": "myapp"
 }
 ```
-When you run `npx expo prebuild` your `ios/appname/Info.plist` file should contain something similar to the following code.
+When you run `npx expo prebuild`, your `ios/appname/Info.plist` file should contain something similar to the following code.

 ```info.plist
 <key>CFBundleURLTypes</key>